Jump to content

 • Last visited

-3. wwd replied to rudark's post in a topic in Japanese Golf Clubs
+3. wwd replied to rudark's topic in Japanese Golf Clubs

 I tried the forged 770 and found them to be very nice and "soft."
 Buy them in the states if you want a cheaper deal, they are priced like any high end US golf club here now that they are trying to enter a very competitive mkt.

-7. wwd replied to HitEm's post in a topic in Japanese Golf Clubs
+7. wwd replied to HitEm's topic in Japanese Golf Clubs

 MP-27 long irons have the cavity flange sticking out when viewed from address.
 Otherwise pleasant.